oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 not for it to be described or understood here.)

-It's easy to show that this new kind of machine is safe, provided we assume the original kind (which has only the first way of proving an action is permitted) is safe -- which we do assume, but which is not itself provable, since this amounts to assuming that any action that can be proven safe (and therefore, any action the machine does) is actually safe.
+It's easy to show that this new kind of machine is safe, provided the original kind (which has only the first way of proving an action is permitted) is safe.
+In either case we need to assume the proof system they use is sound (which is, of course, not provable within that same system) -- even for the original kind of machine, that's what justifies our conclusion that its actions are safe, given that it proved they were safe before doing them.

 I also claim, about this solution:

 * it's as general and flexible as it needs to be, to handle agents which are "improved in any reasonable way".
-(That is an informal claim whose main argument consists of the challenge "think of something legitimate which this scheme couldn't handle".)
+(That is an informal claim whose main argument consists of the challenge "think of something legitimate which this scheme couldn't handle".
+But I do elaborate this below.)

 * it also cleanly solves the related issue of "noticing your own physical manifestation as if from outside,